-Even if you hire professional moving services to transport all of your kitchen items to your future home, you’d surely like to treat yourself with a nice meal in a fancy restaurant from time to time.
+Even if you hire professional moving services with a crew who knows all tips and tricks for packing to transport all of your kitchen items to your future home, you’d surely like to treat yourself with a nice meal in a fancy restaurant from time to time.

 When looking for the best restaurants in New York, you won’t be disappointed by what this place has to offer.
 Even though the average price of dining out is relatively high, it can be deceiving, since there are so many options to choose from.

 Having a meal in a high-end restaurant can cost you a pretty penny.
-If you are moving for a relationship and you want to treat your partner with a three-course meal in a mid-range place, you will have to pay around $80.
+If you are moving for a relationship, or even moving in together, and you want to treat your partner with a three-course meal in a mid-range place, you will have to pay around $80.

 Lack of time and busy schedules often leave you with dining out as the only option.
 If that is the case, check out some of the many low-price choices.
 You can pick street food, family-owned restaurants, or affordable diners.
 NY has everything from pizzerias to African restaurants – all you have to do is decide where to go next.

 Did you know that in the season 2016-2017, more than 13,000,000 people attended Broadway?
 If you, too, wanna see some of Broadway’s famous musicals, you will need to ante up a lot of money.
 Keep in mind that admission tickets surpassed the $100 mark in 2015.

 If you want to see Phantom of the Opera, the longest-running show, Chicago or any other piece, there are a few tricks to finding cheaper tickets.
 Some sites offer better prices than the others, and standing-room-only tickets are also sold at a reasonable price.

 Don’t let money deter you from enjoying world-famous musicals – remember that Broadway has 41 theatres, surely there are some ticket prices you can fit in your budget.

 Free Things to Do in the Big Apple